Process On The Fly #4 – Silo Busters

 If you are a silo gate keeper spiritually looking for your technology key master, here are the big 5 tools you don't want to miss:

-(4) A Data Lake reduces data movement between silos via a ‘one-stop shop’ for core event data.
+4. A Data Lake reduces data movement between silos via a ‘one-stop shop’ for core event data.
 Drowning into data silos?
-Think Pivotal, Cloudera, Couchbase and MarkLogic.
+Think Pivotal, Cloudera, Couchbase, Microsoft and MarkLogic.

-The role of the 5 silo-busting technologies is to simplify and automate processes through islands of stability that ensure typically federated events continue to work across business boundaries.
-It must also be ensured that the delivery approach considers smaller business-driven packages of change (or ‘micro processes’) that are delivered quickly, frequently and with obvious business impact.
-It’s about keeping data, rules and logic apart –but– together for 1 key outcome.
+These silo-busting technologies can simplify and automate processes that ensure typically federated events continue to work across business boundaries.
+It must also be ensured that the delivery approach considers smaller business-driven packages of change (or ‘micro processes’) that are delivered quickly, frequently, and with obvious business impact.
+It’s about applying the DevOps philosophy to process evolution.
+So, what then are best practices to keep in mind when busting a silo?

-(1) Focus on common business pain and scope tightly
+1. Focus on common business pains and scope tightly

-(2) Use an outcome-orientated approach with shared benefits over common business issues
+2. Use an outcome-orientated approach with shared benefits